 Page.
-But Mark Zuckerberg's star rose much faster than any of these predecessors.
+But Mark Zuckerberg's star rose much faster than any of his predecessors.
 Just two weeks after Facebook launched, the firm had four thousand users.
 Ten months later it was up to one million.
 The growth continued, and the business world took notice.
 In 2006, Viacom (parent of MTV) saw that its core demographic was spending a ton of time on Facebook and offered to buy the firm for three quarters of a billion dollars.
-Zuckerberg passed.
-Steve Rosenbush, "Facebook's on the Block," BusinessWeek, March 28, 2006.
-Yahoo! offered up a cool one billion dollars (twice).
+Zuckerberg passed.S.
+Rosenbush, "Facebook's on the Block," BusinessWeek, March 28, 2006.
+Yahoo! offered up a cool billion (twice).
 Zuck passed again, both times.

-As growth skyrocketed, Facebook built on its stranglehold of the college market (85 percent of four-year college students are Facebook members), opening up first to high schoolers, then to everyone.
+As growth skyrocketed, Facebook built on its stranglehold of the college market (over 85 percent of four-year college students are Facebook members), opening up first to high schoolers, then to everyone.
 Web hipsters started selling shirts emblazoned with "I Facebooked your Mom!"
 Even Microsoft wanted some of Facebook's magic.
-In 2006, the firm locked up the right to broker all banner ad sales that run on the U.S. version of Facebook, guaranteeing Zuckerberg's firm one hundred million dollars a year through 2011.
-In 2007, Microsoft came back, buying 1.6 percent of the firm for two hundred forty million dollars and securing the rights to sell banner ads on all Facebook sites worldwide (70 percent of Facebook users are outside the United States).
+In 2006, the firm temporarily locked up the right to broker all banner ad sales that run on the U.S. version of Facebook, guaranteeing Zuckerberg's firm \$100 million a year through 2011.
+In 2007, Microsoft came back, buying 1.6 percent of the firm for \$240 million.
+While Microsoft had cut deals to run banner ads worldwide, Facebook dropped banner ads for poor performance in early 2010; see C. McCarthy, "More Social, Please: Facebook Nixes Banner Ads", CNET, February 5, 2010.

 The investment was a shocker.
-Do the math and a 1.6 percent stake for two hundred forty million dollars values Facebook at fifteen billion dollars (more on that later).
-That meant that a firm that at the time had only five hundred employees, one hundred fifty million dollars in revenues, and was helmed by a twenty-three-year-old college dropout in his first "real job," was more valuable than General Motors.
-Then in May 2008 Facebook hit another major milestone: it passed MySpace to become the world's largest social network.
-Rupert Murdoch, whose News Corporation owns MySpace, engaged in a little trash talk, referring to Facebook as "the flavor of the month."
-Brian Morrissey, "Murdoch: Facebook Is 'Flavor of the Month," Media Week, June 20, 2008.
+Do the math and a 1.6 percent stake for \$240 million values Facebook at \$15 billion (more on that later).
+That meant that a firm that at the time had only five hundred employees, \$150 million in revenues, and was helmed by a twenty-three-year-old college dropout in his first "real job," was more valuable than General Motors.
+Rupert Murdoch, whose News Corporation owns rival MySpace, engaged in a little trash talk, referring to Facebook as "the flavor of the month."
+B. Morrissey, "Murdoch: Facebook Is 'Flavor of the Month," Media Week, June 20, 2008.

-Watch your back Rupert.
+Watch your back, Rupert.
 Or on second thought, watch Zuckerberg's.
-By spring 2009, Facebook had more than twice MySpace's monthly unique visitors worldwide; E. Schonfeld, "Dear Owen, Good Luck with That," TechCrunch, April 24, 2009. by June, Facebook surpassed MySpace in the United States; "Facebook Dethrones MySpace in the U.S.," Los Angeles Times, June 16, 2009, http://articles.latimes.com/2009/jun/16/business/fi-facebook16. and by July, Facebook announced that it surpassed 350 million users and was cash-flow positive 1.D.
+By spring 2009, Facebook had more than twice MySpace's monthly unique visitors worldwide;E. Schonfeld, "Dear Owen, Good Luck with That," TechCrunch, April 24, 2009. by June, Facebook surpassed MySpace in the United States; "Facebook Dethrones MySpace in the U.S.," Los Angeles Times, June 16, 2009, http://articles.latimes.com/2009/jun/16/business/fi-facebook16. by July, Facebook was cash-flow positive1; and by February 2010 (when Facebook turned six), the firm had over four hundred million users, more than doubling in size in less than a year.D.
 Gage, "Facebook Claims 250 Million Users," InformationWeek, July 16, 2009.
 Murdoch, the media titan who stood atop an empire that includes the Wall Street Journal and Fox, had been outmaneuvered by "the kid."